What is hospice care?

 - Most private insurance companies

-Hospice programs cover the cost of the health care team as well as any medicines, therapies, counseling, equipment and supplies related to care .
+Hospice programs cover the cost of the hospice staff on the care team as well as any medicines, oxygen, equipment and supplies, such as hospital beds and shower chairs, related to breast cancer care .

 Benefits for patients